micropython/micropython/docs/rp2/tutorial/intro.rst

 1.5.
 Installing MicroPython on Raspberry Pi Pico
 -------------------------------------------------

-Raspberry Pi Pico has a BOOTSEL mode for programming firmware over the USB port.First step is to ensure that the board  is not plugged into any source of power: disconnect the micro USB cable if plugged in, and disconnect any other wires that might be providing power to the board, e.g. through the VSYS or VBUS pin.
-Now hold down the BOOTSEL button, and plug in the micro USB cable which must ne connected to a computer.
+Raspberry Pi Pico has a BOOTSEL mode for programming firmware over the USB port.
+First step is to ensure that the board  is not plugged into any source of power: disconnect the micro USB cable if plugged in, and disconnect any other wires that might be providing power to the board, e.g. through the VSYS or VBUS pin.
+Now hold down the BOOTSEL button, and plug in the micro USB cable which must be connected to a computer.

 Drag the MicroPython *firmware.uf2* file onto a drive called the RPI-RP2 which pops up.
 This programs the MicroPython firmware(the UF2 File) onto the flash memory on your Raspberry Pi Pico.
 After finishing,the board reboots and boots into MicroPython, waiting for further instructions.

 The `Getting started with Raspberry Pi Pico https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf`_ book has detailed instructions on getting your Raspberry Pi Pico into BOOTSEL mode and loading UF2 files, in case you are having trouble.
 There is also a section going over loading ELF files with the debugger, in case your board doesn’t have an easy way of entering BOOTSEL, or you would like to debug a MicroPython C module you are developing.